-Anytime you can lead a client to understand value, as opposed to just telling them the value, you will have a much easier time closing the sale.
+Anytime you can lead a client to understand the value, as opposed to just telling them the value, you will have a much easier time closing the sale.

-7 Summarize previously agreed upon points
+7 Summarize previously agreed-upon points

-This is a simple and powerful technique that can be easily overlooked, or not quite used to it’s full effectiveness.
+This is a simple and powerful technique that can be easily overlooked, or not quite used to its full effectiveness.

-Throughout the process and steps we talked about in the above sections, you will have evoked an emotion and hopefully even had a client recount a situation that is similar to the situation you created a story about.
+Throughout the process and steps we talked about in the above sections, you will have evoked emotion and hopefully even had a client recount a situation that is similar to the situation you created a story about.

-You would have also asked questions like, “Mr. Brady, you’ve mentioned your family’s increased risk for cancer and heart attack, and are a concerned about the possible costs of something like that occurring in your life.
-Would you be interested in seeing how a Cancer, Stroke and Heart Attack Plan could fit into your coverage plan?”
+You would have also asked questions like, “Mr. Brady, you’ve mentioned your family’s increased risk for cancer and heart attack, and are concerned about the possible costs of something like that occurring in your life.
+Would you be interested in seeing how a Cancer, Stroke, and Heart Attack Plan could fit into your coverage plan?”

 The perceived value you’ve described to your client is going to make accepting the cost of the coverage easier to swallow.

 Closing is one of the most important skills you can develop.
-Although, It needs to be thought of in context of your needs assessment.
+Although, It needs to be thought of in the context of your needs assessment.

 Guide your clients through the process of understanding how different forms of coverage can help them by using stories to uncover their emotional connection to the coverage.

-If you setup your conversation in the right way and ask the right questions up front, closing becomes a whole lot easier.
+If you set up your conversation in the right way and ask the right questions upfront, closing becomes a whole lot easier.

 Good luck and happy selling.